The energy density approach

 Foods with high water content

-Lower energy density foods include foods that are naturally high in water, such as fresh fruit and vegetables, foods like pasta, rice and pulses that absorb water during cooking and dishes with added water such as soups and stews.
+Lower energy density foods include foods that are naturally high in water.
+Examples of lower energy density foods are fresh fruit and vegetables, foods that absorb water during cooking like pasta, rice and pulses, and dishes with added water such as soups.

 Foods containing fibre

-Our body cannot fully digest dietary fibre and so dietary fibre provides fewer calories per gram (only 2 kcal per gram) compared to carbohydrate, protein and fat.
+Our body cannot fully digest dietary fibre and so dietary fibre provides fewer calories per gram (only 2 kcal per gram) compared to carbohydrate, protein, and fat.
 Choosing fibre-rich foods can help us feel fuller too.
-These are also great to include in your diet because eating plenty of fibre is associated with a lower risk of heart disease, stroke, type 2 diabetes and bowel cancer.

 High-protein foods